 In 2012, the team began developing a prototype of their “System-Aware Cybersecurity” approach through a DoD funded program focused on developing and implementing a secure, on-board protection mechanism for unmanned aerial vehicles (UAV).
 The project yielded positive results, including successful on-board flight tests of MSi’s Secure Sentinel in late 2014.
 (See UAV CASE STUDY)

-In 2014, the co-founders of Roam Secure, an innovative and successful homeland security software company, as well as a team of former military officers with extensive combat system and cyber security expertise, joined the UVA researchers to create Mission Secure, Inc. Over the past two and half years, the team has expanded to include a range of highly capable engineers (systems, network, cyber, nuclear, electrical, mechanical, control system), computer science PhDs, white hat hackers, former military cyber command red and blue team experts and more working to support customers in defense, oil and gas, power, and transportation.
+In 2014, the co-founders of Roam Secure, an innovative and successful homeland security software company, as well as a team of former military officers with extensive combat system and cyber security expertise, joined the UVA researchers to create Mission Secure, Inc. Over the past three years, the team has expanded to include a range of highly capable engineers (systems, network, cyber, nuclear, electrical, mechanical, control system), computer science PhDs, white hat hackers, former military cyber command red and blue team experts and more working to support customers in defense, oil and gas, power, and transportation.